docker-hy/docker-hy.github.io/data/part-1/section-3.md

   Hello, docker!
 ```

-* If you're using windows you can skip these two and add chmod +x hello.sh to the Dockerfile.
+* If you're using Windows you can skip these two and add chmod +x hello.sh to the Dockerfile.

 And now to create an image from it.
 We'll have to create the `Dockerfile` that declares all of the required dependencies.
 At least it depends on something that can run shell scripts.
-So I will choose alpine, it is a small Linux distribution and often used to create small images.
+So I will choose Alpine, it is a small Linux distribution and often used to create small images.

-Even though we're using alpine here, you can use ubuntu during exercises.
+Even though we're using Alpine here, you can use Ubuntu during exercises.
 Ubuntu images by default contain more tools to debug what is wrong when something doesn't work.
 In part 3 we will talk more about why small images are important.

 We will choose exactly which version of a given image we want to use.
-This makes it so that we don't accidentally update through a breaking change, and we know which images need updating when there are known security vulnerabilities in old images.
+This guarantees that we don't accidentally update through a breaking change, and we know which images need updating when there are known security vulnerabilities in old images.

 Now create a file and name it "Dockerfile" and lets put the following instructions inside it: